Why is scenario planning important?

 What is this website?

-This website responds to the need to better understand how and when scenario planning can make a tangible contribution to sustainable development.
+This website responds to the need to better understand how and when scenario planning can make a tangible contribution to sustainability transitions.
 Much research published in this area focuses on results rather than methods, and many scenario methods experts are consultants whose methods are private.
 This situation, combined with little systematic assessment and comparison of scenario methods, means that it is difficult for scenario practitioners to discover appropriate methods for their situation.
 By compiling cases in this database, a comparative analysis of published case studies can be conducted, and valuable insights can be made.

 The practice of collaborative or participatory scenario planning would be improved by building a community of practice that uses a portfolio of common methods, addresses shared issues, and shares results, methods, and challenges in a comparative way to improve the ability of scenario processes to bridge across scales and cases.
 These scenario processes are emergent and connect many diverse actors.
 Building a community of practice should enable access to tools, ideas, and people.
 As such, scenario practitioners should work on making their methods and results accessible, open access, and nontechnical, but also be aware of other uses of scenario planning.